 To get to île Ste-Marguerite, the easiest is to drive and park in the car park by the ferry terminal in Cannes (parking Laubeuf, quai Laubeuf).
 Alternatively take the train and walk from the station to quai Laubeuf.
 Ferries run about every half hour out to the island during high season and about once an hour at other times.
-There are less boats back to Cannes and even in high summer they don’t run late so do check the time of the last boat before you leave the jetty.
+There are fewer boats back to Cannes and even in high summer they don’t run late so do check the time of the last boat before you leave the jetty.
 There’s nowhere to sleep if you miss the last ferry, so it’ll be a night under the stars, which might or might not be what you feel like!

 The ferry is a little pricey in my opinion, but it’s worth it.
 Even though it’s only 15 minutes there’s something fun about having to take a boat and children usually love it.
-Some of the ferries have glass bottoms and some have these excellent lookouts (photo above).
+Some of the ferries have glass bottoms and some have excellent lookouts (photo above).
 Taking a ferry makes it seem like a real adventure for the younger members of the family and under 5s travel free.
 By the way, you can save 50c (wow!) by booking online!

 Do you like island beaches?
 What about ferries?
 Would you like to visit Sainte-Marguerite island?